 Bob Dylan’s Motorcycle Accident

-Bob Dylan is one of the most influential musicians whose career as a singer-songwriter expands over five decades.
+Bob Dylan is one of the most influential musicians whose career as a singer-songwriter spans over five decades.
 Songs like, “Blowin’ in the Wind”, “Knockin’ On Heaven’s Door” and “Like a Rolling Stone” are cemented in pop culture.
-2016 marks the 50th anniversary of one the most famous and mysterious, motorcycle accident.
+2016 marks the 50th anniversary of one of the most famous and mysterious, motorcycle accident.

 U.S. News covered the story in summer of June 29, 1966.
 A young Bob Dylan was riding his Triumph T100 motorcycle in upstate New York.
 What happened that day is still a mystery with the only people who know the truth,Dylan himself and a loyal selected few, including his wife.
-Reports that Dylan had been injured in a motorcycle crash started appearing as headlines.
+Reports that Dylan had been injured in a motorcycle crash started appearing in headlines.
 Even though no official police report of the accident meant that rumors had free range as to what caused the motorcycle crash and how injured Dylan was.

 The Motorcycle Crash Mystery

-“Dylan Hurt in Cycle Mishap”, was the headline written at the top of a two sentence story in The New York Times.
+“Dylan Hurt in Cycle Mishap”, was the headline written at the top of a two-sentence story in The New York Times.
 The article stated that Dylan was under doctor’s care, but nothing else.
 Rumors that he was brain damaged, blind, critically injured, or disfigured started to sprout on the grapevine.
 All that is known about the accident is that it is possible that Dylan was leaving the Woodstock home of his manager, Albert Grossman, before the accident.
 Like rumors, eventually different stories as to what caused the accident started to appear.
 A patch of oil on the road, the morning sun in his eye, or losing control going into a turn.
-At that time nobody knew the real answer for his motorcycle accident.
+At that time nobody knew the real answer to his motorcycle accident.

 Howard Sounes, author of Dylan’s biography, writes that Dylan’s wife, Sara, was following him in a car behind at the time of the accident.
 It was Sally who carried injured Dylan back to Grossman’s home after the motorcycle accident.